rorychinchilla/so-you-wanna-work-in-cyber/README.md

 ## 🚀 Getting Started

-Read the full guide in `so-you-wanna-work-in-cyber.md`.
+[Read the full guide here](guide.md).
 Use the success checklist to take your first step.

 ## 📄 License